info-201a-sp20/final-project-achenn98/README.md

 1. Does the political party or religious affiliation affect the reproductive health resources in each state/region?

 We can answer this by looking at the different political parties in each state/region and the amount of reproductive health resources available in that state/region and see if there is a correlation between those two data points.
 We can display this data by creating a graph of each state and displaying the majority political party represented by each party color and then using a location pin to represent the current health clinics.
 This will showcase the political party and the number of health clinics in each state.

 2. Which states provide the most amount of reproductive resources?
 The least?

 We can answer this by comparing how many resources each state provides and comparing them to one another.
-We can display this by creating a table by each state and using columns to represent different questions, such as how much total funding does the state provide (private/public), how many health clinic locations, services allowed, etc
+We can display this by creating a table by each state and using columns to represent different questions, such as how much total funding does the state provide (private/public), how many health clinic locations, services allowed, etc.

 3. How has the amount of resources changed over time?
 (Make observations on the political climate/economy during these times.)

 We can answer this by comparing the amount of resources the country or each state has at multiple points in time.
 We can answer this question by creating a graph that changes over time to display the opening and closing of locations with bigger location pins over clinics with more resources.
 This will potentially fluctuate over time.